P.Phipps, Northampton Brewery Company,

 Phipps in landlocked Northampton never had pretentions to become a major exporter but by the late 19th century India Pale Ales were becoming a popular style of beer in Britain.
-To mark to opening of their new purpose built brewery in 1880 Phipps added an IPA to their range.
+To mark to opening of their new enlarged brewery in 1880, Phipps added an IPA to their range.
 They developed a strong brew with an Amber tint unlike many paler IPAs.
-Although highly hopped, a characteristic of Northampton brewed beers lead to a slight softening of the tarter edge making the IPA " a most drinkable pint", full of flavour without excessive bitterness.
+Although highly hopped, a characteristic of Northampton brewed beers lead to a slight softening of the tarter edge making the IPA " a most drinkable pint" as one old brewer described it, full of flavour without excessive bitterness.
 Up the road at NBC, as Phillips had become, their best bitter was proving the company's best seller, a darker, nuttier brew than their neighbour's offerings.

 A 1960s Pump Clip showing Phipps regarded the IPA as their session, best bitter